AdamHickey00/CsvCompare/README.md

 src/data/templates folder.
 The headers in these files must match their corresponding input files.

+	1. ContactInput.csv - Contacts sample with header
+	2. ContactOutput.csv - Contacts output with ids prepended
+	3. InputTemplate.csv - 3rd party input file sample with header
+	4. LeadInput.csv - Leads sample with header
+	5. LeadOutput.csv - Leads output with ids prepended

 ## Input Files

 These are the source files the program uses to compare.
-They are located in src/data/input.
+They are located in src/data.
 They should be named as such:

 	1. InputFile.csv - 3rd Party file to use as source